 Overall, preliminary injunction orders are intended to stabilize several key factors that can create volatile situations at the outset of your divorce.
 A violation of any portion of the order by your spouse should immediately be brought to the attention of the court.

-Contact us at Hallier Lawrence for more information on how we can help you through the preliminary injunction process and any other aspect of your divorce.
+Contact us at Hallier Stearns PLC for more information on how we can help you through the preliminary injunction process and any other aspect of your divorce.